Scarle v Scarle

-Scarle v Scarle, also known as Re Scarle, is an English case on the rules of intestacy and simultaneous death.
-Decided by the England & Wales High Court (EWHC), the case built on previously unclear areas surrounding Section 184 of the Law of Property Act 1925.
+Scarle v Scarle [2019] EWHC 2224 (Ch), also known as In re Scarle and Winter v Cutler, is an English case on the rules of intestacy and simultaneous death.
+Decided by the High Court, the case built on previously unclear areas surrounding Section 184 of the Law of Property Act 1925.

 Facts

 John and Ann Scarle were a married couple with children from previous relationships.
 The claimant was the daughter of John Scarle, Ms Winter.
 The defendant was the daughter of Ann Scarle, Ms Cutler.
 Both John and Ann had died with no clear indication of who had died first.
 The question for the court to decide was which step-sibling, in the absence of a clear will, would inherit the property the Scarle's had lived in and a sum of money in their bank account.
 The defendant, Cutler, had originally attempted to use mediation in order to offer a 50/50 split of the estate, which was rejected by Winter who began litigation.